-We assist plan sponsors and charitable organizations in constructing appropriate asset allocation models.
-We will then review various securities, to determine which investments are appropriate to implement as determined by the client's IPS.
+We assist plan sponsors to develop participant investment options.
+We assist charitable organizations in constructing appropriate asset allocation guidelines and we will then review various securities, to determine which investments are appropriate to implement as determined by the client's IPS.